check-spelling-sandbox/materialize/doc/developer/guide.md

 installation instructions][confluent-install].
 Note that, at the time of writing, only Java 8 and 11 are supported.

-Alternatively, it is possible to get an all-in-one tarball from [here](https://packages.confluent.io/archive/).
+Alternatively, it is possible to get an [all-in-one tarball](https://packages.confluent.io/archive/).
 Then untar this to a location, set `$CONFLUENT_HOME` to this location and add `$CONFLUENT_HOME/bin` to your $PATH.
 I found this to be the most convenient way to get confluent and it also works in a distro neutral way (if you are using, Arch Linux for example).